adler-j/ryanwattersme/content/singletons/resume.md

 comments: Resume developed
 ---

-## Objective
+## Profile

-A senior marketing position in a progressive, fast-paced digital media agency that will leverage and bolster my skills as a content marketer, content strategist, web publisher, and storyteller.
+Experienced web professional with a deep understanding of content strategy, marketing, and creation; front-end development and performance; web publishing and analytics; and search engine optimization.

 ## Experience